GSK-Biostatistics/beastt/README.md

 ## Usage

-At the moment {beastt} covers borrowing from external control data for normal, binary, and time to event endpoints.
-For more information, see the vignettes.
+At the moment, {beastt} covers borrowing from external control data for normal, binary, and time-to-event endpoints.
+Please see the vignettes for more information.

 ## Contributing